 The market is increasingly rewarding companies for their climate and sustainability commitments.
 But do these commitments matter?
 How can you track them?
 And what do the regulators think?
-RSVP to join us for our interactive ESG webinar where we’ll answer these questions in real-time using our industry-leading ESG platform to demo our Modern Materiality approach.
+Watch our interactive webinar where we answered these questions in real-time using our industry-leading ESG platform to demo our Modern Materiality approach.
 Modern Materiality allows investors to quickly and precisely analyze the multitude of document disclosures that strike at the heart of what companies are specifically doing about ESG commitments, investments, milestones, and exposures.

 Amenity Analytics is the industry leader in providing insights from unstructured text by using Natural Language Processing (NLP) assisted by Artificial Intelligence (AI) and Machine Learning (ML).
 Amenity’s NLP system is a sector-agnostic, language-dependent tool for quantitative text analysis that is deployed across the financial services industry and beyond.

 This communication does not represent investment advice.
 Transcript text provided by FACTSET and S&P Global Market Intelligence.